<img height="1" width="1" style="display:none" src="https://q.quora.com/_/ad/8fb78ae898f448e9b008c905098c9da9/pixel?tag=ViewContent&amp;noscript=1">

 What’s the Difference Between Amazon and Rakuten?

 Rakuten is more like a virtual mall where each seller looks and feels like a boutique or chain shop.
-Each store is defined so the look, feel and experience is more important to attract a sale.
+Each store is defined, so the look, feel and experience are more important to attract a sale.

 Who Can Use Rakuten?